-Section 20: Pet Policy
+Section 19: Pet Policy

 The purpose of this policy is to provide for the health and safety of University of the Incarnate Word students, faculty, staff, and visitors and for the protection of UIW property.
 Rules have been established in order to meet the needs of pet owners while protecting UIW students, faculty, staff, and visitors who may use service animals, have fears, allergies, or which could cause a pet to interfere with that person's ability to work or study.
-For information information on the UIW Policy, please refer specific found Pet https://my.uiw.edu/safety/index.html.
+For information on the UIW Pet Policy, please refer to specific information found https://mv.uiw.edu/safety/index.html.

-Section 21: Posting Policy
+Section 20: Posting Policy